microsoft/botframework-cli/packages/orchestrator/README.md

                                   to start an Orchestrator snapshot from scratch.
 The 'n' commandlet can save the utterance labels into a snapshot (.blu) file.
   -l, --low_confidence=threshold  Optional low confidence analysis threshold.
 Default to 0.5.
-  -m, --model=model               Directory or a config file hosting Orchestrator model files.
+  -m, --model=model               Directory or a config file hosting Orchestrator base model files.
   -o, --out=out                   Directory where analysis and output files will be placed.
   -p, --multi_label=threshold     Optional plural/multi-label prediction threshold, default to 1,
                                   i.e., only max-score intents are predicted